Phase Transition of the k-Majority Dynamics in Biased Communication Models: Related Work

-\paragraph*{Biased communication models in opinion dynamics} A different perspective coming from other disciplines, such as economics and sociology, is that of considering interaction models between nodes of a network as models of opinion diffusion.
+A different perspective coming from other disciplines, such as economics and sociology, is that of considering interaction models between nodes of a network as models of opinion diffusion.
 The main models, e.g., DeGroot~\cite{degroot1974reaching} and Friedkin--Johnsen~\cite{friedkin1990social}, are based on averaging dynamics, i.e., nodes move toward the average opinion seen in their neighborhoods.
 Nevertheless, also the dynamics previously discussed can be framed in the modeling of opinion dynamics (see, e.g., \cite{amir2019majority,DBLP:conf/ijcai/AulettaFG18,mei2019median,mossel2017survey,DBLP:books/sp/17/SirbuLST17}).

 Some opinion dynamics have been considered with biased communication models, specially in asynchronous case.
 The binary \determ{} \maj{} dynamics has been considered in a setting where nodes have a fixed private opinion and, when active, announce a public opinion as the majority opinion in their neighborhood, but ties are broken toward their private belief.
 Such a process has been proved to converge to the initial private majority whenever the graphs are sufficiently sparse and expansive~\cite{DBLP:conf/approx/FeldmanILW14} or preferential attachment trees~\cite{DBLP:conf/icalp/immorlica19}.
-The binary \determ{} \maj{} dynamics, as well as the binary \voter{} dynamics, have also been analyzed in asynchronous models presenting different forms of bias~\cite{mukhopadhyay2016binary,DBLP:conf/ijcai/Anagnostopoulos20}.
+The binary \determ{} \maj{} dynamics, as well as the binary \voter{}, have also been analyzed in asynchronous models presenting different forms of bias~\cite{mukhopadhyay2016binary,DBLP:conf/ijcai/Anagnostopoulos20}.
 In~\cite{mukhopadhyay2016binary}, if the network prefers, say, opinion $a$ instead of $b$, every node holding opinion $b$ updates more frequently than the others; this particular feature is modeled by allowing nodes in state $b$ to revise their opinion at all points of a Poisson process with rate $q_b > q_a$.